chesslablab/chess-api/README.md

 If necessary, update the environment variables in your `.env` file.

-The Chess REST API goes hand in hand with [Chess Data](https://github.com/chesslablab/chess-data) which is a database, data science and machine learning repository.
-It is a precondition for the API to operate properly to first [setup the Chess Data repo](https://github.com/chesslablab/chess-data#setup), and then create and seed the chess database with data.
-Having said that, you may want to go your own adventure in terms of configuring a web server along with a MySQL server, or use Docker if you prefer.
+The Chess API goes hand in hand with [Chess Data](https://github.com/chesslablab/chess-data) which is a database, data science and machine learning repository.
+Thus, please [setup the Chess Data repo](https://github.com/chesslablab/chess-data#setup), create a database and seed it with sample data.
+You may want to configure a web server along with a MySQL server in order to get the Chess API up and running, or use Docker if you prefer.
+Described below are the steps to do this with Docker.

-Described below are the steps to get the Chess REST API up and running with Docker.
+---

-#### Start the Chess Data Containers
+### Start the Chess Data Containers

 `cd` your `~/projects/chess-data` and run: